-4.1.1.3 ENERGY IMBALANCE MARKET LOAD AGGREGATION POINT (ELAP) PRICE way to meet the needs of its footprint (members), while also maintaining power flows throughout the BPS within reliability ranges.
+4.1.1.3 ENERGY IMBALANCE MARKET LOAD AGGREGATION POINT (ELAP) PRICE

+The Western EIM determines the EIM Price on a sub-hourly basis based on competitively bid energy prices submitted by participating market entities.
+The market itself is focused on more than just energy imbalance, rather, the market attempts to find the most economically efficient way to meet the needs of its footprint (members), while also maintaining power flows throughout the BPS within reliability ranges.
 The design of the market requires each entity to have sufficient resource capacity to meet load while also incentivizing those entities to bid in their participating resources at or near the cost to produce power.
 Therefore, the EIM pricing is a real-time indicator of the value of energy on the Idaho Power system at any point in time.